tryal-ai/tryal-docs/source/includes/tryals/_paper.md

 <aside class="notice">
   A record of a Tryal material in our database doesn't necessarily indicate that a Tryal is definitely retrievable.
-Please see our policy on storage and retrieval limits for material
+Please see our policy of <a href="#storage-and-retrieval">storage and retrieval</a> limits for material
 </aside>

 ### HTTP Request